genneko/website-source/content/playing-with-bsd/hardware/freebsd-on-thinkpad-t480.md

 });
 ```

-Now suspend/resume seems to work more reliably by lid close/open, by command or from Logout dialog!
+Now suspend/resume seems to work more reliably by command, lid close/open or from Logout dialog!

 ### Screen Brightness
 - XFCE4 Power Manager's Brightness Control sometimes shows weird behavior.
 When I switch the power between AC and battery, screen brightness initially changes as configured but gets back to the previous level when I move mouse cursor.